The Professional Negligence Law Review: Mexico

 Notwithstanding this, a two-year statute of limitations applies to civil liability arising from unlawful acts that do not constitute a crime.32

-Both Article 1161-V and Article 1934 of the Federal Civil Code provide a two-year statute of limitations for claims arising from unlawful acts.
+Both Article 1161-V and Article 1934 of the Federal Civil Code specify a two-year statute of limitations for claims arising from unlawful acts.
 However, pursuant to Article 1161-V, the statute of limitations starts running on the day that the act takes place, while according to Article 1934 the statute of limitations starts running on the day that the damage is caused.
 Therefore, these provisions are apparently contradictory.

 While analysing Article 1934 of the Federal Civil Code, the Mexican Supreme Court issued a binding precedent stating that it is necessary to consider the moment at which the affected person becomes aware of the damage so caused for the statute of limitations to start running.
 Therefore, it seems that Article 1934 of the Federal Civil Code should apply with respect to when the statute of limitations starts to run.33

-In addition, the Supreme Court has also established (in non-binding precedent) that the two-year statute of limitations is only applicable to patrimonial damages.
+In addition, the Supreme Court has also established (in non-binding precedent) that the two-year statute of limitations is only applicable to patrimonial damage.
 However, when the damage is caused to life or integrity, the applicable statute of limitations must be the general rule (i.e., 10 years).34

 The Federal Criminal Code establishes specific rules for the statute of limitations of crimes.
 There are four main criteria for the determination of the statute of limitations in criminal actions: